Synonym(s)

 DiagnosisThis section has been translated automatically.

-- Advanced diet
+- build-up diet

-- Salicylate-rich diet
+- additive-rich diet

 - Biogenic amines

-- Oral provocation test for idiosyncrasy (OPTI).
+- Oral provocation test for idiosyncrasy (OPTI)

 Differential diagnosisThis section has been translated automatically.